fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 As in the world of npm, TypeScript also celebrates open source code and the community around it is active and continuously reacting to updates and changes in commonly used npm-packages.
 That is why the typings for npm-packages are almost always to be found, so that you won't be alone creating types for all of your thousands of dependencies.

 Usually types for existing packages can be found by under the <i>@types</i>-organization within npm, so that you can add the relevant types to your project by installing an npm package with the name of your package with a @types/ - prefix, for example:<i>npm install --save-dev @types/react @types/express @types/lodash @types/jest @types/mongoose</i> and the list goes on and on.
-The <i>@types/*</i> are maintained by [Definitely typed](http://definitelytyped.org/), a community project with the goal to mainting types of everything in one place.
+The <i>@types/*</i> are maintained by [Definitely typed](http://definitelytyped.org/), a community project with the goal to maintain types of everything in one place.

-Sometimes a npm package can also include its types within the code andin that case installing the corresponding <i>@types/*</i> is not necessary.
+Sometimes a npm package can also include its types within the code and in that case installing the corresponding <i>@types/*</i> is not necessary.

 > **Notice:** Since the typings are only used before compilation, the typings are not needed in the production build and they should <i>always</i> be in the devDependencies of the package.json.

-So since the global variable <i>process</i> is defined by Node itself, we get its typings by intalling package <i>@types/node</i>:
+So since the global variable <i>process</i> is defined by Node itself, we get its typings by installing package <i>@types/node</i>:

 ```sh
 npm install --save-dev @types/node
 ```

-After installing the types, compiler does not complain anymore about the variable <i>process</i>.
-Note that there is no need to require the types to code, the intallation of the package is enough!
+After installing the types, the compiler does not complain anymore about the variable <i>process</i>.
+Note that there is no need to require the types to code, the installation of the package is enough!

 ### Improving the project